thejoelw/thejoelw.github.io/posts/language.md

 !host.merge !never x = x
 ```

 Of course all of this feels very slow, and indeed probably will be.
-However, the goal is to allow programs should behave as simple transformations that touch their values (numbers, strings, file descriptors, sets) as lightly as possible, easing the injection of disparate library implementations.
+However, the goal is to empower simple transformations that touch their values (numbers, strings, file descriptors, sets) as lightly as possible, easing the injection of disparate library implementations.
 This enables fun things like compilation, metering, full differentiation, or fuzzing.